The Beethoven Room

 The Lobkowicz Music Collection

-The works in this room all represent the special enthusiasms of the 7th Prince, Joseph Franz Maximilian, who revered Handel’s oratorios and loved the music of Mozart and Haydn.
+The works in this room all represent the special enthusiasms of Franz Joseph Maximilian, 7th Prince Lobkowicz (1772–1816), who revered Handel’s oratorios and loved the music of Mozart and Haydn.
 Prince Lobkowicz gave financial support for public performances of Messiah and Creation and sang in private versions of these works.
 He also took the keenest interest in the career of Beethoven, hiring orchestras and lending his Vienna palace for the first rehearsals and performances of Beethoven’s third and fourth symphonies.
 Perhaps most important, all the music shown here is part of a working collection, touched and annotated by the hands of many composers and players, and used by them in actual concerts.
 It is thus part of a living tradition of music-making in the Lobkowicz circle that has endured for centuries.

-Several of Beethoven’s works are displayed, including the first printed edition of printed edition of Symphony no. 3 (Eroica); and the original manuscripts (with autograph alterations and corrections by the composer himself) for String Quartets, op.
+Several of Beethoven’s works are displayed, including the first printed edition of Symphony no. 3 (Eroica); and the original manuscripts (with autograph alterations and corrections by the composer himself) for String Quartets, op.
 18,

 Symphony no. 4, and Symphony no. 5.